yale-cpsc-419-templates/pset-1-template/README.md

 **Your first step must be to familiarize yourself with the database.**
 There are hundreds of thousands of rows in the database.
 It might benefit you to vist the gallery in person to get a sense of the scale, depth, and kinds of things you'll find in the database, and to give yourself ideas for test inputs.
+The SQL/Lux Bootcamp assignment will also serve to lay a foundation for your understanding of the database.

 ## The `lux.py` Program